 - Production of thyroid hormones.

 Given that the WHO also recommends restricting fish consumption due to methylmercury exposure, which is toxic to the human central nervous system, seaweed constitutes by far the best food option for ensuring a healthy iodine intake.
 There are also other algae that are highly beneficial to overall health, such as spirulina — the best extract being, without doubt, Spirulina 498.5 mg.

 Where is Ascophyllum nodosum seaweed found?

 The best source of this beneficial seaweed is found in the clear, uncontaminated waters along the west coast of Scotland — the famous Outer Hebrides.
 Once harvested, it is turned into powder and microencapsulated to ensure maximum activity and increased bioavailability.

-Depending on the state of your health, Natural Iodine can be combined with other supplements available to buy at Supersmart an enhanced formulation for promoting thyroid balance, and a plant extract that stimulates thyroid function.
+Depending on the state of your health, Natural Iodine can be combined with other supplements available to buy at Supersmart, such as an enhanced formulation for promoting thyroid balance, and a plant extract that stimulates thyroid function.